 When making pickled dandelion flower buds, make sure to pick only the flower buds that have not yet opened and exposed themselves to pollination.

-Check out the picture on the right.
+Check out the picture on the left.
 The top is a dandelion flower bud that has not opened yet.
 The bottom is a flower that has opened, been pollinated, and is making seeds.
 While the seeds may have *some* medicine, the unopened bud is packed full of medicinal goodness.

 - Dandelion flower buds

 - Unpasteurized organic apple cider vinegar